DwangoMediaVillage/pqkmeans/README.md

 ## Summary of features
 - Approximation of k-means
-- 10 - 1000x faster than k-means
+- Hundreds times faster than k-means
-- 100 - 4000x more memory efficient than k-means
+- Hundreds times more memory efficient than k-means
 - Compatible with scikit-learn
 - Portable; one-line installation